kubedb/project/enhancements/backup/README.md

 - I might put database and all the policy, storage, etc. related resources into same pipeline.
 I will expect things to work regardless the order of the resources being applied by the pipeline.
 - If there is any failure during the entire setup, I will expect it to be reflected into the database phase.
 My pipeline completion status depends on the database phase.

+### Questions

+**Should we always backup the database manifest?**
+Yes.

+**Should we always backup the database Secret?**
+Yes.

+**Backup respective KubeDB catalog?**

+Some user may use custom catalog.
+We should backup the catalog so that when they restore in a new cluster, the catalog can be re-created.